hoivee/postcss-convert-unit/README.md

 - convertRule

-**notice：** If set ```withNewSelector```, a new selector will be generated for the converted declaration；if not set ```withNewSelector```, values and units will converted in origin declaration。 for @keyframes ，it will converted in origin declaration。If multiple ```convertRules``` are configured，the last configuration will take effect, because the post configuration will override the first configuration.。
+**notice：** If set ```withNewSelector```, a new selector will be generated for the converted declaration; if not set ```withNewSelector```, values and units will converted in origin declaration. for @keyframes, it will converted in origin declaration.
+If multiple ```convertRules``` are configured, the last configuration will take effect, because the post configuration will override the first configuration.

 | Attribute | Description | Type | Default | Required |
 | :---:| :---: | :---: | :--- | :---: |